 If you’re a geek, you probably shouldn’t recommend MSE to your friends or install it on your parents’ computer.
 Yes, it’s a shame — MSE’s lightweight and hassle-free nature make for a great interface and a faster computer.
 But the core of an antivirus is the detection engine, and Microsoft appears to be throwing in the towel here.

 So What Should You Use?

-We’d like to apologize for continuing to recommend Microsoft Security Essentials for so long, in spite of test results.
+We’d like to apologize for continuing to recommend Microsoft Security Essentials for so long, in spite of the poor test results.
 We found it worked for us and we didn’t like how heavy and obnoxious other antivirus solutions can be.
 We believed Microsoft when they argued that MSE provided “comprehensive malware protection” for real-world threats and that antivirus tests weren’t representative of real-world results, as MSE performed well for us.
-We feel betrayed by Microsoft — they made an internal decision to let MSE decline without telling us.
+We feel betrayed by Microsoft — they made an internal decision to let MSE decline without telling its users.
 They’re still communicating two different messages — one to antivirus testing companies in interviews and one to average users on their website.

 - › What’s the Best Antivirus and How Do I Choose One?

 - › 8 Reasons Why Even Microsoft Agrees the Windows Desktop is a Nightmare

 - › Defend Your Windows PC From Junkware: 5 Lines of Defense

 - › How to Recover From a Virus Infection: 3 Things You Need to Do